Farfalle pasta; butterflies and bow ties.

 In addition to the plain and whole-wheat versions, farfalle are often made in different colours by adding other foods to the pasta dough.
 Green is produced using spinach, black using cuttle fish ink and red using beetroot.
 This pasta is often sold in 3 colour packets; red, white and green.
 This colour combination is known as ‘tricolore’ and appears in many Italian dishes, such as caprese salad.
 These are the colours of the Italian flag, so it seems Italians have a lot of patriotic dishes!

 Farfalle pasta can be made by hand, as was the case in the past.
-It is usually made from small rectangular or oval pieces of rolled out pasta dough which have the two ends trimmed to have ruffled edges and are then pinched in the middle.
+It is usually made from small rectangular or oval pieces of rolled out pasta dough, which have the two ends trimmed to have ruffled edges.
+They are then pinched in the middle.
 If you want to make farfalle at home you can take a look at the video below from Jamie Oliver.
 To make enough farfalle dough for 4 people you need.

 400g durum wheat semolina flour, 1 pinch salt and 220ml water or as needed, at room temperature.
 Although some people use 4 eggs instead of water.
 The rule is 100g of flour person and 1 egg per person.

 Italian recipes for farfalle.

 Farfalle are a very popular pasta shape, especially in Northern Italy.
 They are usually served with creamy sauces, in pasta salad, with seafood, with tomato sauce and, sometimes, with heavy meat sauces.
 Some typical recipes include farfalle cremasca from Lombardy, made with amaretti biscuits, butter and sage and farfalle with rocket and small calamari, also from Lombardy.
-In Emilia-Romagna, they often serv strichetti or farfalle in a chicken broth, with Bolognese or a liver ragu.
+In Emilia-Romagna, they often serve strichetti or farfalle in a chicken broth, with Bolognese or a liver ragu.

 One other condiment which Italians frequently serve with farfalle pasta is salmon (smoked or fresh).
 I love the combination of farfalle pasta and smoked salmon.
 In fact, that was the first recipe I posted here on the Pasta Project blog.
 But, like all the pasta types I have and will feature here, there are other farfalle pasta recipes to for you to check out and more to come.